icukovic/gingerbill.org-source/content/odin/spec.md

 There is also a set of predeclared numeric types with implementation-specific sizes:
 ```
 uintptr     an unsigned integer large enough to store the uninterpreted bits of a pointer value
-uint        same size as uintptr
+uint        same size as uint
 int         same size as uint
 ```